jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/AVSBusModuleDesign.md

 the DFWK and the DFWK executing the callback, outside of the Driver's context, ensuring passive completion of callbacks (outside of ISRs).

-Finally, the client receives and processes the *MOD_AVS_REQUEST* response event sent by the AVS driver.
+Finally, the client receives and processes the *AVS request* response sent by the AVS driver.

 ## API